Satina/practical/README.md

 # practical
-just playikng with github to get it all right.
+just playing with github to get it all right.